 In theory, non-hematological cancers can be cured if entirely removed by surgery, but this is not always possible.
-When the cancer has metastasized to other sites in the body prior to surgery, complete surgical excision is usually impossible.
+When the cancer has metastasized to other sites in the body before surgery, complete surgical excision is often impossible.

 The treatment of cancer with drugs ("anticancer drugs") that can destroy cancer cells.
 In current usage, the term "chemotherapy" usually refers to cytotoxic drugs which affect rapidly dividing cells in general, in contrast with targeted therapy.

 Chemotherapy drugs interfere with cell division in various possible ways, e.g., with the duplication of DNA or the separation of newly formed chromosomes.